polkadot-assurance-legion/pal-docs/audit_preparedness_guide.md

 2. Safe Arithmetic:
    - Use safe arithmetic operations to prevent overflow/underflow vulnerabilities.
+   - Take care in how values round and understand how that can influence account balances.

 3. External Interactions:
    - Be cautious with external calls and potential reentrancy.
 Use the checks-effects-interactions pattern.